 What we don’t: Lots of moving parts and overkill for all but the most aggressive riders.

 For the rest of us, however, the Cast Freetour Pivot probably isn’t worth the trade-offs.
 The swappable toe system has a lot of moving parts (don’t lose your spare toe piece) and requires additional time and tweaking at each transition.
-It also adds considerable weight and heft, you’re paying a sizable premium at $735, and a DIN of 15 or 18 is overkill for most riders, especially in the backcountry.
-But the legendary performance is unmatched for those who find themselves in no-fall zones or hucking big cliffs.
-And one final note: If you already own a Pivot binding, the Cast Freetour Upgrade Kit ($350) includes all the parts required for conversion.
+It also adds considerable weight and heft (though the latest 2.0 is significantly lighter than the original), you’re paying a sizable premium at $780, and a DIN of 15 or 18 is overkill for most riders, especially in the backcountry.
+But the legendary performance is unmatched for those who find themselves in no-fall zones or hucking big cliffs, and the newest version is both easier to mount and more secure than the original.
+One final note: If you already own a Pivot binding, the Freetour 2.0 Upgrade Kit ($365) includes all the parts required for conversion.

 See the Cast Freetour Pivot 18